zubair-irshad/Awesome-Implicit-NeRF-Robotics/README.md

 #### Please feel free to send me [pull requests](https://github.com/zubair-irshad/Awesome-Implicit-NeRF-Robotics/blob/main/how-to-PR.md) or [email](mailto:muhammadzubairirshad@gmail.com) to add papers! <br>

 This is an active repository, you can watch for following the latest advances..
-If you find this repository useful, please consider [citing](#citation) and STARing this list.
+If you find this repository useful, please consider [citing](#citation) 📝 and STARing ⭐ this list.
 Feel free to share this list with others!

 For an overview of **NeRFs**, checkout the Survey ([Neural Volume Rendering: NeRF And Beyond](https://arxiv.org/abs/2101.05204)), Blog post ([NeRF Explosion 2020](https://dellaert.github.io/NeRF/)) and Collection ([awesome-NeRF](https://github.com/yenchenlin/awesome-NeRF))

 ## 🔥 News
 - [2024-10-29] 📢 Check out the first compreshensive survey paper in the Neural Fields in Robotics domain: [Neural Fields in Robotics: A Survey](https://arxiv.org/pdf/2410.20220)
    - Some other concurrent and notable survey papers include [NeRF in Robotics](https://arxiv.org/pdf/2405.01333) and s[3D Gaussian Splatting in Robotics](https://arxiv.org/pdf/2410.12262)
+- [2024-05-17] 📢 First Workshop on Neural Fields in Robotics was held at ICRA'24 in Yokohama, Japan.
+Check out the [workshop webpage](https://robonerf.github.io/2024/) for list of accepted papers and recordings of the full workshop sessions including speaker talks.
 - [2022-06-09] [Zubair Irshad](https://zubairirshad.com/) curated this list and published the first version.

 ---